 Harry Potter and the Methods of Rationality is all about this.
 Unlike other works which employ this trope, the protagonist runs into trouble when it turns out that unlike physics magic doesn't run on numbers and has its own equivalent to the Laws of Thermodynamics that's based entirely on what's fair.

+Captain America: The First Avenger introduces us to the Tesseract Cube, the "Jewel of Odin's treasure room".
+Though most people who encounter it think of it as divine or mystical, the Red Skull merely thinks of it as highly advanced science which only his genius can fully unlock.
 When some other Nazi officers derisively refer to his inventions as magic, he even quotes a kind of proto-version of Clarke's Third Law (albeit a much more condescending version than Clarke would have used): "Great power has always baffled primitive men."

 This is a plot point in the Thor movie.
 Jane Foster, rather than being a paramedic as in the original comics, is an astrophysicist.
 Thor, on the other hand, comes from Asgard, which seems to be a place of great magic... but as he points out to Jane, "Your ancestors called it magic... but you call it science.
 I come from a land where they are one and the same", which can be seen in the "tech" Asgard uses.
 The Destroyer is indistinguishable from any old super-science giant robot with a death ray, and if you took the operational end of the Rainbow Bridge and dropped it in a science-fiction movie, people wouldn't blink twice and simply consider it a teleporter or stargate.

-What's more, in The Avengerssaid Destroyer is reverse-engineered into energy weapons and a Bifrost-like portal is built using real physics principles.
+In The Avengerssaid Destroyer is reverse-engineered into energy weapons and a Bifrost-like portal is built using real physics principles.

 In Harry Potter, there are research departments in the Ministry of Magic, and the Half-Blood Prince's potions textbook is a prime example of a student improving and perfecting potions making through trial and error, study and observation, and Lord Voldemort delved further into the depths of dark magic than any wizard who came before him.
 Dumbledore's development of the uses of dragons' blood might also fall under this trope.